 When it comes to virtual desktop infrastructure, administrators have a lot of choices.
 You may have wondered about the differences between VDI software options, remote display protocols or all the licenses out there.
 In this series, we tackle some of the biggest head-scratchers facing VDI admins to help you get things straight.

-There are so many application virtualization tools out there, you need to know how to tell them apart.
+There are so many application virtualization and streaming tools out there, you need to know how to tell them apart.

 Application virtualization separates the app from the OS, allowing IT to deliver applications in the most efficient way possible.
 These are just a few of the other benefits: You don't have to install apps.
 They are easier to patch and upgrade.
 And you can run multiple versions on the same OS.
 Plus, in the age of bring your own device, application streaming allows IT to deliver apps to many kinds of endpoints.

 In this application virtualization comparison, we break down the different features, capabilities and support these tools offer.
+Plus, get to know some other application presentation and delivery options from vendors aside from the big three.
 Let's get this straight: